Tourism in Indonesia: Gastronomic tourism

 Eating establishments in Indonesia are available from the modest street-side cart vendors, to the luxury fine-dining restaurants.
-Most of malls and shopping centres in Indonesian major cities usually have an entire floor dedicated as a food courts, where one could samples rich variety of Indonesian cuisine, and some Indonesian cities have their own signature dishes.
+Most of the malls and shopping centres in Indonesian major cities usually have an entire floor dedicated as food courts, where one can sample a rich variety of Indonesian cuisine, and some Indonesian cities have their own signature dishes.
 Such as Mie Aceh, Padang's rendang, Palembang's pempek, Jakarta's soto betawi and gado-gado, Bandung's siomay and batagor, Yogyakarta's gudeg, Solo's tongseng, Semarang's lumpia, Surabaya's rawon, Madura's satay, Balinese nasi campur and babi guling, Makassar's konro, Manado's tinutuan, to Chinese Indonesian mie goreng.
-Some exhibitions, fairs and events often also incorporated eating experiences.
-Such as Jakarta Fair that offer local delicacies as well as food products from various corners of Indonesia, or Jakarta Fashion & Food Festival (JFFF) that feature food and fashion.
+There are also regional food fairs and festivals, such as Jakarta Fair that offers local delicacies as well as food products from various corners of Indonesia, or Jakarta Fashion & Food Festival (JFFF), that features food and fashion.

 Wellness and Spas

-Indonesia has local tradition of health and beauty treatments.
+Indonesia has a local tradition of health and beauty treatments.
 However, it was not until 2000s that wellness tourism business has become particularly popular in Java and Bali.
 In 2009 and 2012, Indonesia won international wellness awards as the world's best spa destination.

 Traditionally Indonesians—especially in Java and Bali—has developed their own traditional wellness treatment for health, beauty and wellbeing purposes.
 Traditional treatments includes Javanese jamu herbal medicine, also Javanese and Balinese massage.
 Spas, fitness centres, and yoga classes are offered to tourists in major Indonesian cities, especially in Bali, Yogyakarta, Jakarta and Bandung.
-Tourism Ministry of Indonesia has promoted Indonesia as a spa and wellness destination through various exhibitions.
+The Tourism Ministry of Indonesia has promoted Indonesia as a spa and wellness destination through various exhibitions.

-Historically, the Taman Sari of Yogyakarta is a water castle built-in 1758 functioned as a pleasure garden for Sultan Hamengkubuwono I, his concubines and the royal family.
+Historically, the Taman Sari of Yogyakarta is a water castle built in 1758 that functioned as a pleasure garden for Sultan Hamengkubuwono I, his concubines and the royal family.
 This palace equipped with rooms and bathing pools served as a place to cleanse, purify and energize body and soul, restricted only for the king and royals, it was pretty much an 18th-century royal spa.
-Javanese royal treatments including jamu herbal medicine, traditional massage, luluran (herbal body scrub), bathing and aromatheraphy.
+Javanese royal treatments included jamu herbal medicine, traditional massage, luluran (herbal body scrub), bathing and aromatheraphy.

 In 2019 Indonesian Tourism Ministry is also partnering with Indonesian Health Ministry to provide health tourism, in four sectors: medical tourism, wellness tourism and Jamu, sports tourism, and health academic tourism.